Benefits

 Universal Credit

 Universal Credit is a payment you might be eligible for when you turn 18.
-It’s designed to help people by giving them a monthly payment, whilst they are looking for work or going into education.
+It’s there to help people by giving them a monthly payment whilst they are looking for work or going into education.
 Although it’s a single payment, there are two parts to it:

 - a payment for your living costs such as food and bills